lm3nitro/Projects/Firewall/UFW/UFW.md

 ![Pasted image 20240510211827](https://github.com/lm3nitro/Projects/assets/55665256/99f69323-bab0-46fc-87bb-31384011c8df)

-The follwiong command be used to display a list of all the ports and services that are currently allowed through the firewall and are actively listening for incoming connections:
+The following command be used to display a list of all the ports and services that are currently allowed through the firewall and are actively listening for incoming connections:

 ```
 ufw show listening